 The Master of Science Degree within the Department of Health and Rehabilitation Sciences and the College of Public Health consists of 53 credit hours.
-The overall objectives of the athletic training program (ATP) are to teach the students in the following Board of Certification domains:
+The overall objectives of the Athletic Training Program (ATP) are to teach the students in the following Board of Certification domains:

-- 1. Injury/Illness Prevention & Wellness Promotion Promoting healthy lifestyle behaviors with effective education and communication to enhance wellness and minimize the risk of injury and illness. - 2.
-Examination, Assessment, and Diagnosis Implementing systematic, evidence-based examinations and assessments to formulate valid clinical diagnoses and determine patients' plan of care. - 3.
-Immediate & Emergency Care Integrating best practices in immediate and emergency care for optimal outcomes. - 4.
-Therapeutic Intervention Rehabilitating and reconditioning injuries, illnesses and general medical conditions with the goal of achieving optimal activity level based on core concepts (i.e., knowledge and skillsets fundamental to all aspects of therapeutic interventions) using the applications of therapeutic exercise, modality devices and manual techniques. - 5.
-Healthcare Administration and Professional Responsibility- Integrating best practices in policy construction and implementation, documentation and basic business practices to promote optimal patient care and employee well-being.
+Domain I: Risk Reduction, Wellness and Health Literacy: Promoting healthy lifestyle behaviors with effective education and communication to enhance wellness and minimize the risk of injury and illness.

+Domain II: Assessment, Evaluation and Diagnosis: Implementing systematic, evidence-based assessments and evaluations to formulate valid clinical diagnoses and differential diagnoses to determine a patient's plan of care.

+Domain III: Critical Incident Management: Integrating best practices in immediate and emergency care for optimal outcomes.

+Domain IV: Therapeutic Intervention: Rehabilitating individuals with a health condition (i.e., injury, illness, general medical condition) with the goal of achieving optimal activity and participation levels based on core concepts (i.e., fundamental knowledge and skillsets) using the applications of therapeutic exercise, modality devices, and manual techniques.

+Domain V: Healthcare Administration and Professional Responsibility: Integrating best practices in policy construction and implementation, documentation and basic business practices to promote optimal patient care and employee well-being.